Brighton's Parent Company Acquires Germany-Based König + Co. Gmbh

 Brighton Tru-Edge logo

-Collectively, Brighton Tru-Edge & König + Co. become the largest tank head manufacturer globally.We are very pleased to welcome the König + Co. team into the HBH group of companies.
-This represents a big step for Brighton Tru-Edge and König + Co. to take their businesses to the next level.” - Scott Anderson, President of HBH Holdings, Inc, OH, UNITED STATES, June 24, 2025 /EINPresswire / -- Brighton Tru-Edge , the largest cold-form tank head manufacturer in North America, announced that its parent company, HBH Holdings, Inc., has acquired Germany-based König + Co.
-GmbH .
+Collectively, Brighton Tru-Edge & König + Co. become the largest tank head manufacturer globally.CINCINNATI, OH, UNITED STATES, June 24, 2025 /EINPresswire / -- Brighton Tru-Edge , the largest cold-form tank head manufacturer in North America, announced that its parent company, HBH Holdings, Inc. , has acquired Germany-based König + Co.
+GmbH.
 While Brighton-Tru-Edge and König + Co. will remain separate operating entities and brands, they collectively become the largest cold and hot-form tank head manufacturer in the world.

 Scott Anderson, President of HBH Holdings, Inc., commented, "We are very pleased to welcome the König + Co. team into the HBH group of companies.
 This acquisition represents a big step for Brighton Tru-Edge and König + Co. to take their businesses to the next level with expanded global capabilities and reach."
 He added, "Our teams and capabilities are so complementary.
 Together, we will play an important leadership role on the global stage as the largest tank head manufacturer in the world.
 I am eager to work with both organizations to expand our global reach by leveraging each organization's unique talents and capabilities to provide exceptional customer value and exciting opportunities for the employees across both companies."